APS Upgrade and SEES APS beamlines in 2025

 This page gives status information on the SEES beamlines at the APS during the APS Upgrade.
-We intend to make periodic updates here, but there will be many developments in 2024 and 2025, and some of this information may become out-of-date within a few months.
+We intend to make periodic updates here, but there will be many developments in 2025, and some of this information may become out-of-date within a few months.
 We will try to keep the information here as accurate as we can.

-This page was last updated on 3-Oct-2024.
+This page was last updated on 6-Feb-2025.

 Return to User Operations